• Skip to main content

 The problem with "most" smoked chicken is that while the meat inside gets tender and delicious, the skin is usually a little rubbery and unappetizing.

-Typically we would roast the chicken legs anywhere from 325-375°F in order to render out the fat underneath the skin and crisp it up that way.
+Typically, we would roast the chicken legs anywhere from 325-375°F in order to render out the fat underneath the skin and crisp it up that way.

-So rather than using HEAT to get crispy skin on our smoked chicken drumsticks, we need to use CHEMISTRY.
+Rather than using HEAT to get crispy skin on our smoked chicken drumsticks, we need to use CHEMISTRY.

-And if you want the crispiest skin possible at the end, it all starts with dry brining at the beginning.
+If you want the crispiest skin possible at the end, it all starts with dry brining at the beginning.

 This is what will separate you from all the chicken smoking amateurs out there.